splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 4. Select a :guilabel:`Target Global Tag` or :guilabel:`Target Service` according to the :guilabel:`Rule Type` you selected.

     * :strong:`Target Global Tag` prompts you to select an indexed global tag.
 When you select a tag, the rule correlates all traces with the global tag.
-To create a Business Workflow rule that uses span tags you have to first index the tag.
+To create a Business Workflow rule that uses span tags, you have to first index the tag.
 See :ref:`apm-index-span-tags` for steps to index a span tag.

     * :strong:`Target Service` prompts you to select a service and enter the :strong:`Source of Workflow Name`, which is extra metadata to view about the workflow.
 You can select to correlate traces for a service by an endpoint for the initiating span or a span tag value.
-To create a Business Workflow rule that uses span tags you have to first index the tag.
+To create a Business Workflow rule that uses span tags, you have to first index the tag.
 See :ref:`apm-index-span-tags` for steps to index a span tag.

 5. Select :strong:`Create` to save your changes and create the rule.